Guides

 Quick Answer

 Design your city as overlapping logistical cells.
 Each warehouse is the center of one cell that serves the houses and shops within its range.
 As your town grows outward, add new warehouses to create new cells rather than extending your single early warehouse’s range.
-Click service buildings to audit their connections whenever happiness drops in a specific area.
+Click service buildings to audit their connections whenever happiness drops in a specific area, and check the planner before tourism routes push more traffic through the same roads.

 The Distributed Warehouse Network